icpmoles/ASB/docs/Return_of_the_Jacobian.typ

 where $mphm = "diag" [m , m , J_l + r^2 J_r, m , m , J_l, m , m , J_l, m , m , J_l + r^2 J_r] $

 === Why is the inertia of the first and last links like that?
-Assuming to have two actuator on the 1st and 2nd load axles, the equivalent mechanical system is this:
+Assuming to have two actuator on the 1st and 2nd load shafts, the equivalent mechanical system is this:

 #image("figures/FullLinksandRotor.png",width: 65%)